crazyyy/wp-framework/wordpress/wp-content/plugins/ewww-image-optimizer/readme.txt

 = Google Pagespeed says my images need compressing or resizing, but I already optimized all my images.
 What do I do? =

 Try this for starters: http://ewww.io/2014/12/05/pagespeed-says-my-images-need-more-work/

+= The plugin complains that I'm missing something, what do I do? =

+This article will walk you through installing the required tools (and the alternatives if installation does not work): https://ewww.io/2014/12/06/the-plugin-says-im-missing-something/

 = Does the plugin replace existing images? =